 In the best case, the adolescent will heed some of the advice.
-In the worst case, they will ignore the advice but later find at least some of it to be truthful, which gives more credibility to later advice.
+In the worst case, they will ignore the advice, but later find at least some of it to be truthful, which gives more credibility to later advice.

 The extra bonding I was able to achieve with my daughters and the stories we both are able to tell forever have immeasurable value.
 I’ve shared this idea with friends and co-workers, many of whom have adopted or modified it for their own use.
 If you also like the idea, help me spread it to others.

-You might find yourself wanting to just tell them exactly what to do.
-But often this will just cause them to reject your directions.
-And it’s generally agreed that one of the best ways to learn is by making your own mistakes.
-But what types of issues and mistakes are worth worrying about?
+You might find yourself wanting to just tell them exactly what to do, and that’s understandable.
+But often this just causes them to ignore or reject your directions.
+And it also doesn’t equip your teen with the skills, experiences and tools they’ll need when they later leave the nest.
+One of the best ways for your child to learn is by making your own mistakes.
+But what types of issues and mistakes are worth worrying about as a parent?

 Do you have to travel a lot for your work?
 If so and if you have kids, you’ll know where I’m coming from on this one.
-When the kids are young, it’s pretty easy to get them a present while you’re away because the act of giving them anything is all they care about.
+When the kids are young, it’s pretty easy to get them a small gift while you’re away, because the act of giving them anything is mostly all they care about.

 When our oldest daughter entered junior high school, we got an umbrella liability policy from our insurance company to cover more than the standard liability coverage in our homeowner’s policy.
 It doesn’t cost much for this coverage, even for $1M worth of coverage.
 Your insurance agent can explain what is covered and how much is the right amount to get covered for.

 See my other blog posts on parenting here.

 We told them we could park a few blocks away, if needed, to be discreet.
-Basically, whatever it takes to make them comfortable exercising this offer if in a bad situation.
-We make it clear that we won’t interrogate them into telling us the reason for the call if they would rather us not know.
-The important thing is that they know this safety net is there.
+Basically, whatever it took to make them comfortable exercising this offer if in a bad situation.
+We made it clear that we wouldn’t interrogate them into telling us the reason for the call, if they would rather us not know.
+The important thing was that they know this safety net was there.